 As children and families prepare to return to school this fall, returning to a regular sleep schedule may prove to be a challenge.
 Whether your student is in elementary school or a senior in high school, getting back in the rhythm of a normal sleep schedule will help with sleep-related issues that many students already face.

 More than two-thirds of students in the United States report getting less than the recommended amount of sleep, according to data from the Center for Disease Control and Prevention (CDC); short sleep duration (less than 8 hours) is highest among 12th graders, and nearly 60 percent of middle school students report not getting enough sleep on school nights.

-Alice Hoagland, PhD, Insomnia Clinic Director at Rochester Regional Health, says that reseting your kids' sleep schedule doesn’t begin with sending them to bed earlier; it starts with waking them up earlier.
+Alice Hoagland, PhD, Insomnia Clinic Director at Rochester Regional Health, says that resetting your child's sleep schedule doesn’t begin with sending them to bed earlier; it starts with waking them up earlier.

 “Wake up time is more important than bed time,” said Hoagland.
 “There’s a gland in your brain that regulates your body 24 hours a day, and that gland gets set by when you wake up in the morning, not by when you go to bed.”

-Kids don’t have the option of napping or waking up late to catch up on sleep when school starts.
+Once school begins, kids don’t have the option of napping or waking up late when it comes to catching up on sleep.
 Dr. Hoagland reminds parents that a lack of sleep can have negative side effects that can impact their kid’s performance in school.

 Children who haven’t gone through puberty yet, usually younger than 7th or 8th grade, should be getting 9-10 hours of sleep a night.